a97g/geowoot/README.md

 # geowoot

-Real-time coordinate tracking and geolocation metadata visualization application built with Next.js and TypeScript.
+Real-time coordinate tracking and geolocation meta visualization application built with Next.js and TypeScript.

 ## Overview

-geowoot is a modern web application that tracks real-time coordinates and displays geographical metadata including maps and country-specific information.
+geowoot is a modern web application that tracks real-time coordinates and displays geographical meta data including maps and country-specific information.
 It features a responsive UI with live updates, reverse geocoding, and integrated Google Maps visualization.

 ## Features